watermarkchurch/wcc-contentful/wcc-contentful/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/watermarkchurch/wcc-contentful.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to our [code of conduct](https://github.com/watermarkchurch/wcc-contentful/blob/master/CODE_OF_CONDUCT.md).

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

-## Code of Conduct

-Everyone interacting in the WCC::Contentful project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/watermarkchurch/wcc-contentful/blob/master/CODE_OF_CONDUCT.md).